 If you have any questions or concerns about your allergy challenge test please contact the allergy nurse specialist by calling 020 7188 5830 between 9am and 5pm at least five working days before your appointment.
 The messages are checked regularly and your call will be returned as soon as possible.
 Please leave your name and telephone number.

 After your appointment

-A letter will be sent to your GP detailing all the tests and results.
+A letter will be sent to you and your GP detailing all the tests and results.

 Support groups and useful links

 - Allergy UK is the leading national charity dedicated to supporting the estimated 21 million allergy sufferers in the UK.
 They provide a dedicated helpline, support network and online forum for those with allergy and intolerance.
 Allergy Helpline: 01322 619898.

 - UK Anaphylaxis Campaign provides information and support relating to foods and other triggers such as latex, drugs and insect stings.